robzed/spectrum_basic_mandelbrot/README.md

 # Acknowledgements

  * Based on the Wikipedia article here: https://en.wikipedia.org/wiki/Mandelbrot_set, with the idea of using ASCII characters from a stackoverflow post here: https://stackoverflow.com/questions/811074/what-is-the-coolest-thing-you-can-do-in-10-lines-of-simple-code-help-me-inspir

  * Thanks to Boriel for the BASIC compiler https://github.com/boriel/zxbasic

+ * Thanks to http://angrydill.com/wasd/ for showing the impossible is possible.
+Also for the key movement idea.

 # 'Minified' Source Code

-The contest specifies restrictions for source - but apart from one letter variable names no other tricks have been used.
+The contest specifies restrictions for source - but no major tricks have been used.
 It depends whether you count ASCII version or the Sinclair version how many characters.
+But the text complies with x characters per line.
+The following items have compressed the source slightly:

+ * One letter variable names.(No conflicts between integer and string to support compiler).
+ * Movement is an expression not IF string compares.
+ * Multiple statements on each line

-_insert actual details here_
+_insert more details here_

 # Formatted and Commented Source Code